saymrwulf/crypto-experiments/notes.md

 2022-06-26T01:36:00 - Implementing approach from a new paper read last night (crypto-experiments) 2022-06-26T22:57:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (crypto-experiments) 2022-06-26T00:22:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (crypto-experiments)
+2003 paper) (crypto-experiments) 2022-08-13T22:35:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (crypto-experiments)